 While you could buy a ready to go pumpkin from the grocery store, it’s a lot more fun to make the trip to one of the many St. Louis area farms that offer pick-your-own patches.
 Not only do they present a beautiful backdrop for choosing the perfect pumpkin, but most of these patches have a variety of family friendly activities and entertainment.
-No matter which side of the river you are on, you can find a great place for fall fun near you.
+Read on for the best St. Louis are pumpkin patches to explore no matter which side of the river you are on.

 Centennial Farms is located in scenic Augusta, Missouri.
-While their apples have all been picked this year, pumpkins are still available.
-Each year, their farm turns into a “Pumpkin Fantasyland” with full size pumpkin and gourd characters representing farm folks, storybook characters and some of your favorite movie characters.
-They also have a kids play area with a play fort with slide, climbing wall, grain bin, straw tunnel and many photo opportunities.
-Hours are 10 a.m. – 5 p.m. daily.
-Admission is free.
+Each year starting the last weekend in September, their farm turns into a “Pumpkin Fantasyland” with full size pumpkin and gourd characters representing farm folks, storybook characters and some of your favorite movie characters.
+They also have a kids play area with a play fort with slide, climbing wall, grain bin, straw tunnel, bouncing pumpkin, kid sized diggers, and many photo opportunities.
+Apples are available to pick as well while in season with tractor rides to the orchard.

 Daniels Farm & Greenhouse